-According to the Centers for Disease Control and Prevention (CDC), in 2011-2014, more than one third of all adults in the United States were obese.
+Many Americans carry extra weight.
+According to the Centers for Disease Control and Prevention (CDC), in 2015-2016, more than one-third of all adults in the US had obesity.
 Adults with a body mass index (BMI) between 25 and 29.9 are considered overweight; those with BMIs of more than 30 are considered obese.

 Studies indicate healthy blood flow and oxygen contribute to the health of these hair cells.
-Since obesity puts a huge strain on the walls of your capillaries, they struggle to transport oxygen to hair cells efficiently.
+Since obesity strains the walls of your capillaries, they struggle to transport oxygen to hair cells efficiently.
 Once these hair cells are damaged, they cannot be regenerated and hearing loss is permanent.

-Because excess weight makes it difficult for your heart to pump blood throughout your body, obesity can also cause high blood pressure.
+Because excess weight makes it difficult for the heart to pump blood throughout the body, obesity can lead to high blood pressure.
 Believe it or not, in addition to an increased risk of stroke, high blood pressure also increases your risk of developing hearing loss.
-At the very least, high blood pressure can cause tinnitus, or ringing in the ears.
+High blood pressure also can cause tinnitus, or ringing in the ears.

 If you think you might be suffering from hearing loss, schedule an appointment with your hearing healthcare professional.